ncls-p/notes/DAT.md

 ### 6. Docker Compose Deployment

-The `docker-compose.yml` provides a streamlined setup.
+The `docker-compose.yml` provides a streamlined setup for the Next.js application and its PostgreSQL database.
 A reverse proxy like Nginx or Caddy is recommended in front for production (handling SSL, etc.) but not included in this basic setup for brevity.

 ```yaml
 version: "3.9"